theNewDynamic/minjinlee.com/_events/hands_on_tokyo.md

 ---
 title: HANDS ON TOKYO
 start_at: 2008-11-06T23:38:00-05:00
+venue:
-venue: HANDS ON TOKYO
+  name: HANDS ON TOKYO
-venue_link: www.handsontokyo.org
+  link: www.handsontokyo.org
 _slug: hands_on_tokyo
 ---